MytherX/2023_03_24_friday_challenge_3/README.md

-# Friday Challenge 3 - I PART
+# Friday Challenge 3

-Website design project to learn positioning, html, css, responsive design from mobile to desktop.
+Website design project to learn positioning, html, css, responsive design from mobile to desktop (Targets 375px and 1440px).
 <br>

 ## 🌟 About